enthought/Numpy-Tutorial-SciPyConf-2015/README.rst

 ---------------

-If you don't already have a working distribution, by far the easiest way to get everything you need for this turtorial is to download `Enthought Canopy<https://store.enthought.com/>`_ (the free version is enough), or `Anaconda<http://continuum.io/downloads>`_.
+If you don't already have a working distribution, by far the easiest way to get everything you need for this tutorial is to download `Enthought Canopy<https://store.enthought.com/>`_ (the free version is enough), or `Anaconda<http://continuum.io/downloads>`_.